AngleProtocol/angle-docs/side-products/merkl/integration-guide.md

 - Rely on Angle's API: we build the claim transaction payload for you and the associated proof, and you just call our API.
 This is the example shown below.
 - Build the proof yourself and join it to the transaction data from the API.
 You can find a Github repository below showing how to do that.
-- Build the proof yourself, write down the contract addresses in your code, and use the API for the remaining data.
-This helps protect your users in case the API is compromised and sends a fake contract address.

 {% hint style="info" %}
 In any case, if a call is made to the correct `Distributor` contract and the `token` or `amount` doesn't match the `proof`, the transaction will revert.